-The Ultra Tonic Pickup for steel string guitars from James May Engineering is a passive, brideplate-mounted, 5-transducer pickup with on-board feedback suppression.
+The Ultra Tonic Pickup for steel string guitars from James May Engineering is a passive, brideplate-mounted, multi-transducer pickup with on-board feedback suppression.
 James is also a partner in Audio Sprockets, creators of the ToneDexter (see my article on Pickups and Preamps).
 A variation of the pickup is available for nylon string guitars.

 Soundboard Transducers (SBT’s), piezo-electric crystals often embedded in rectangular, triangular, or disc-shaped modules, are offered in several flavors (K&K Pure Mini, JJB Soundboard Transducer, Trance Audio Amulet Acoustic Lens, Dazzo, etc) and are highly regarded for their ability to represent the sound of an acoustic guitar in an amplified setting, often with much less piezo “quack” than Under Saddle Transducers (UST’s).

 A UST pickup is comprised of piezo crystals housed in a thin ribbon.
 It is laid in the saddle slot of the bridge, the saddle rests atop the UST and the strings press the saddle tightly against the pickup.
 The saddle is the only material separating the pickup from direct contact with the strings.

 An SBT pickup is comprised of piezo crystals housed in a medium or container.
 That container is typically attached to the bridgeplate inside the guitar.
 In addition to the material of the saddle, the remaining material of the bridge beneath the saddle, the material of the soundboard, and the very bridgeplate itself sit between the strings and the pickup.

 In my experience, SBT’s tend to be more prone to feedback than their under saddle siblings, especially at higher volumes Apparently, this is due to their tendency to co-mingle lower frequencies.
 This is commonly experienced as an overall boomy or muddy sound.